Employment and unemployment

 Data collection methods used in the Labour Force Survey:

-The results of the Population and Housing Census 2011 revealed that the actual population was smaller than the population estimates previously used to extrapolate LFS data.
+The results of the Population and Housing Census 2011 revealed that the actual population was smaller than the estimate used to extrapolate LFS data.
 Considering the population decline since the Census 2000 and the updated population figures based on the Census 2011, LFS data for the period 2001–2011 were revised accordingly.

 In 2025, CSB changed the method for producing population estimates.
 Since 2012, a logistic regression model was used, but going forward, the Sol-Logit model will be applied.
 The methods are similar, with the main difference being that the logistic regression model is a supervised model trained on data from the Population and Housing Census 2011, whereas the Sol-Logit model is unsupervised model and does not require training data.